 Privilege Description Read Provides the ability to view artifacts.
-Edit Provides the ability to modify and publish artifacts.
-If the Edit privilege is granted, the Read privilege is automatically granted.
+Create and Edit Provides the ability to modify and publish artifacts.
+If the Create and Edit privilege is granted, the Read privilege is automatically granted.
 Delete Provides the ability to delete artifacts.
 Trace Provides the ability to create trace relationships between artifacts.
 If the Trace privilege is granted, the Read privilege is automatically granted.
-Note: In order to create a trace, the user must also have Edit permissions on at least one of the artifacts Comment Provides the ability to add new comments and replies.
+Note: In order to create a trace, the user must also have Create and Edit permissions on at least one of the artifacts.
+Comment Provides the ability to add new comments and replies.
 If the Comment privilege is granted, the Read privilege is automatically granted.
+Delete Any Comment Provides the ability to delete comments and replies.
 Steal Lock Provides the ability to steal the lock from other users.
-If the Steal Lock privilege is granted, the Read and Edit privileges are automatically granted.
+If the Steal Lock privilege is granted, the Read and Create and Edit privileges are automatically granted.
 Warning: Stealing a lock discards all unpublished changes of the user that previously held the lock.
 Can Report Provides the ability to produce Blueprint Analytics reports.
 If the Can Report privilege is granted, the user can produce Blueprint Analytics reports using the project data in PowerPivot.
 Note: Blueprint Analytics reporting requires a Blueprint Analytics license.
+Share via Home Page Provides the ability to share projects and artifacts to the Home page, allowing all other users with author or collaborate licenses to view the item under Shared Items .
+Reuse Provides the ability to reuse artifacts that have standard artifact types.
+Excel Update Provides the ability to update artifacts by importing a Microsoft Excel spreadsheet containing artifact data.
+Note: Excel Update must be enabled in the Instance Settings (Instance Administration Console) for the Excel Update role privilege to be available.

-- 5. Select the project administrator role with the administrative privileges that you want the project role to have. - 6.
+- 6. Select the project administrator role with the administrative privileges that you want the project role to have. - 7.
 Click Save. - 2.
 Create a new project role assignment so one of your users (or groups) can administer the project: